-[Due to concerns related to the Covid-19 pandemic, the originally scheduled 2020 English Institute conference has been rescheduled from Oct.
-2021 to Feb.
-11-12, 2022, when it will convene in person at the University of California, Irvine.]
+[Due to concerns related to the Covid-19 pandemic, the originally scheduled 2020 English Institute conference has been rescheduled to October 7-8, 2022–when it will convene in person at the University of California, Irvine.]

 For more than seven decades The English Institute has been a major resource for developments in criticism, theory, and scholarship, while honoring traditional fields of interest and modes of literary analysis.

 In 2015 The English Institute began moving its annual meeting around the country.

 Three institutions will now host The English Institute conference: Yale University (2015 and 2018), the University of Chicago (2016 and 2019), and the University of California at Irvine (2017 and, originally scheduled, 2020).